 Bundle the herbs together so they are nice and neat, then tie them together using kitchen string or butcher's twine.
 (In a pinch, we have been known to use unwaxed dental floss.)
 Make sure they are nice and tight or they will come loose while cooking.

-Experiment with different herbs, spices and vegetables.
+Experiment with different herbs, spices, and vegetables.

 How to Make a Bouquet Garni Using Dried Herbs and Spices

-Instead of tying the herbs together with some string, you'll want to cut a double layered square of cheese cloth (approximately 4-5 inches square) and lay it flat on the counter.
+Instead of tying the herbs together with some string, you'll want to cut a double-layered square of cheesecloth (approximately 4-5 inches square) and lay it flat on the counter.
 Add the dried herbs and spices to the center of the cheesecloth.

-Pick the four corners of the cheesecloth up to create a pouch and tie together with kitchen string.
+Pick the four corners of the cheesecloth up to create a pouch and tie it together with kitchen string.
 Some folks like to make the string longer on one end so they can more easily find and pull the bouquet garni out of the pot when finished.

 How Much Fresh and Dried Herbs to Use

-It really depends on how big a pot of stew or soup or other recipe you are preparing.
+It really depends on how big a pot of stew or soup or another recipe you are preparing.
 Obviously, the more you are making, the more herbs and spices you'll be wanting to add.

-Like I mentioned earlier, most recipes will give you a breakdown of how much of this and how much of that, but if it doesn't, just estimate what you think would be a good combination of herbs and how much of each to use.
+As I mentioned earlier, most recipes will give you a breakdown of how much of this and how much of that, but if it doesn't, just estimate what you think would be a good combination of herbs and how much of each to use.